liferay/liferay-docs/devGuide/en/chapters/11-service-builder.markdown

 `name` | String | The name of the event
-`description` | String | A description of the event `date` | Date | The date and time the event takes place `locationId` | int | An event takes place at a location and we use a location Id to specify the location
+`description` | String | A description of the event `date` | Date | The date and time the event takes place `locationId` | long | An event takes place at a location and we use a location Id to specify the location

 Locations should have the attributes specified in the following table: